nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## 1 Introduction

 ### 1.1 What is TutAssistor?
+Welcome to the user guide of TutAssistor!

+Are you a private tutor struggling to keep track of all your classes and students?
+Do you spend countless hours on administrative duties such as scheduling classes and updating numerous students' records?

+If the above situation sounds familiar to you, fret not, TutAssistor is here to save the day!

-TutAssistor is a ***desktop app intended for private tutors to manage their students and classes, and it is optimized for use via a Command Line Interface (CLI)***.
+TutAssistor is a ***desktop app intended for private tutors like yourself to manage their students and classes, and it is optimized for use via a Command Line Interface (CLI)***.

-The CLI is...

-Don't worry if
+TutAssistor uses Command Line Interface (CLI); this means that you operate the application by typing commands into a Command Box.
+If you are a fast typer, you can operate the application more easily and faster than Graphical User Interface (GUI) applications; GUI applications allow users to interact with the application via graphical icons such as buttons.

+You do not have to worry at all even if you are new to CLI applications as this user guide will take you through step by step on how various features of the NUSMaze can be utilised, all geared towards providing the best possible experience to the user.

 ### 1.2 What can TutAssistor do for you?

 TutAssistor provides an all-in-one platform for you to manage information regarding your students and lessons stress-free and efficiently.
 In the latest version, we offer you the ability to:

 * Track student details
+* Keep student details up-to-date
 * Resolve conflicting tuition timeslots
 * Efficiently make notes for each lesson